 All Flashcards

-Describe the process at the anode of a hydrogen fuel cell.
+Explain the basic principle of a hydrogen fuel cell.

-What is the role of hydrogen in a fuel cell?
+What is the role of the electrolyte in a hydrogen fuel cell?

 Why are PEM fuel cells suitable for vehicles?

-They have high power density and quick start-up times.
+They have high power density and quick start-up times, making them ideal for transportation.

-What is the primary advantage of molten carbonate fuel cells?
+What are the environmental benefits of hydrogen fuel cells?

 How does a fuel cell differ from a battery?

-Fuel cells generate energy as long as fuel is supplied, while batteries store energy.
+Fuel cells generate energy as long as they have fuel, while batteries store energy.

-What is the environmental significance of fuel cell emissions?
+What is the significance of fuel cell efficiency?

-What is the role of oxygen in a hydrogen fuel cell?
+What are the cons of hydrogen fuel cells?

 What are the major steps in the operation of a hydrogen fuel cell?